 Spinal stenosis is one of the most common terms used in health care related to spine conditions.
 Patients often turn to spine surgery centers already knowing that their condition is spinal stenosis, and many times having extensively researched spinal stenosis prior to contacting a spine center.
-Many of those who turn to laser spine facilities do so to receive a complimentary initial medical consultation.
+Many of those who turn to laser spine facilities do so to receive an initial medical consultation.
 Patients also may seek out minimally invasive surgery because they are looking for alternatives after being told that highly invasive open back surgery is their only option.
 Read how patients from all over the world have turned to minimally invasive spine surgery and found relief for spinal stenosis symptoms through these effective procedures.

 What is spinal stenosis?

 Understanding spinal stenosis begins with the definition of spinal stenosis.
 “Stenosis” is a Greek word that means “narrowing or constricting space,” a condition that can occur in any tubular structure in the body.
 Spinal stenosis occurs in the spinal column, where the spinal cord, nerve roots and vertebrae are located.
 Simply stated, spinal stenosis is the constricting or narrowing of the spinal canal.

 Types of spinal stenosis